Home Assistant is an open-source home automation robotics designed to be the central control system in a smart house or smart home.

 The Home Assistant Core is a python program that can be deployed on servers running various operating systems, although the name has also been used to refer to a virtual appliance.

-It is an official software appliance installation package that combines the Home Assistant Core, with other various tools.
+It is an official software appliance installation package combining the Home Assistant Core and various other tools.

 This setup allows the user to run it easily on a single-board computer like a Raspberry Pi, a virtual machine on a hypervisor, and other hardware platforms without setting up an operating system first.

-After installation, Home Assistant scans your discovers devices and home network that can be included in the smart home solution.
+After installation, Home Assistant scans your discovered devices and home network that can be included in the smart home solution.

 Users can provide device names and credentials via an administration user interface.